Skip to main content

 Frequently asked questions

-No. Per the Albert Deposit Account Agreement, accounts cannot be owned or titled as Payable on Death (POD) or In Trust For (ITF).
-You do not have the ability to designate any beneficiaries, including in the event of your death.
-Funds in your Albert account will become part of your estate upon death.
+No. Albert's Deposit Account Agreement states the account cannot be owned or titled as Payable on Death (POD) or In Trust For (ITF), and that you do not have the ability to designate any beneficiaries, including in the event of your death.
+This is unusual: many banks allow a free POD designation that bypasses probate.
+At Albert, funds in your account will become part of your estate upon death instead.

-No. Albert Investing accounts held through Albert Securities, LLC (with clearing by Apex Clearing Corp) do not currently offer TOD beneficiary designations through the app.
-Investment account assets will become part of your estate upon death and require probate or a small estate affidavit for distribution.
+No. The Albert Investing account is a brokerage account held through Albert Securities, LLC with clearing and custody by Apex Clearing Corp.
+Albert does not offer TOD beneficiary registration on the investing account through the app.
+Investment assets become part of your estate at death and pass through probate or a small estate affidavit, unlike a TOD-registered brokerage account at most other firms.

 Albert's Albert Customer Support (no dedicated estate/death claims department) can be reached by phone at (844) 891-9309 and email at support@albert.com for questions throughout the claims process.